jafin01/Java-DSA/README.md

 ## Folder Structure

-The workspace contains two folders by default, where:
+The workspace contains the following folders by default, where:

 - `src`: the folder to maintain sources
   - `linkedlist`: The package containing Linked List implementation